Kids sense the sincerity and heed their warnings--something all previous efforts have lacked.

 The Graphic Truth

 Help us reach teens before the drugs reach them.
 Even a small donation can go a long way.
-Make a safe online donation to NAPTA below.
+Please make a safe online donation to support our mission.

 Take a look at this emotionally moving visual representation of how drug addiction is taking the lives of our